Tax Filing for Dual Citizens [2023 Edition]

-The tax return deadline is usually April 15-th of the year following the calendar year (usually, for individual taxpayers, the tax year corresponds to the calendar year) that is being reported (unless it falls on a weekend or a holiday).
-For example, the general U.S. tax filing deadline for the 2017 tax year was April 18-th , 2018 (the IRS has extended the April 17-th deadline by one day due to some technical issues related to electronic filing).
+The tax return deadline is usually April 15th of the year following the calendar year (usually, for individual taxpayers, the tax year corresponds to the calendar year) that is being reported (unless it falls on a weekend or a holiday).
+For example, the general U.S. tax filing deadline for the 2022 tax year is April 18th, 2023.

 Requirements for Dual Citizens Residing in Canada

-For U.S. persons living outside the United States, the general tax filing deadline is June 15-th .
-If you reside in Canada, you generally get an automatic 2-month extension to file your return, which is usually June 15-th of the year following the tax year that is being reported.
-If you are unable to file your return by June 15-th, you can further extend the filing deadline to October 15 by filling with the IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+For U.S. persons living outside the United States, the general tax filing deadline of April 15th is automatically extended by two months until June 15th.
+If you are unable to file your return by June 15th, you can further extend the filing deadline to October 15th by filling with the IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
 Please note that the link above may not be updated and you should ensure that you are accessing the current information.

 I Missed the Tax Filing Deadline!
 What Do I Do?

-If you accidentally miss the tax filing deadline, that is not an issue.
-The IRS has a couple of tips
+If you accidentally miss the tax filing deadline, don’t panic – you can still fix this.
+The IRS has a couple of tips for you:

 ● File the forms you are required to file as soon as possible — this will minimize interest/penalty charges.
-If you do not owe any tax, you will not be penalized.
+If you do not owe any tax, you may not be penalized.
 However, there are certain forms that may lead to penalties for late filing.
 You may be able to request penalty abatement, but it depends on your facts and circumstances.

 ● Use IRS Free File to e-file your federal taxes for free!
 Certain income thresholds apply.